3 Digital Practices Every Ethical Brand Should Embrace

 Brands that are self-aware can bridge the growing trust gap.
 Let’s examine how constant self-awareness can develop into a daily habit:

 The digital space never stops moving, so self-awareness at any time is a must.
 The self-aware brand need not wait for public correction.
-It learns in real-time and keeps itself relevant as a result of early adaptation.
+It learns in real time and remains relevant through early adaptation.

 Daily Accountability

-In simple terms, accountability, be it for individuals or brands, means to say what you mean and mean what you say.
+In simple terms, accountability, be it for individuals or brands, means saying what you mean and meaning what you say.
 Consequently, it also has to do with doing what you mean and say.

 Given its meaning, accountability can never merely be a crisis response.
 It has to be a daily discipline; brands must remain consistent if nobody is watching.
 Integrity is demonstrated by honoring commitments and being truthful even when doing so causes discomfort.
 The foundation of everyday accountability, as opposed to reactionary PR, is in the details.